Fernando Díaz (footballer)

 Fernando Maximiliano Díaz Seguel (born 27 December 1961) is a Chilean football manager and former player who played as a goalkeeper.
-He is the current manager of Coquimbo Unido.

 Career

 He is known for winning 2005 Apertura with Unión Española and for reaching the semifinals of the 2008 Apertura with Ñublense.

-After two years without managing, in 2 August 2022 he joined Coquimbo Unido in the Chilean Primera División.
+After two years without managing, he signed with Coquimbo Unido in the Chilean Primera División on 2 August 2022.
+In April 2025, he was appointed as the manager of Deportes Iquique and left them on 13 October of the same year.